hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Force Field Gel (R)

-The only known defence that is completely impenetrable is the Force Field Gel.
+The only known defence that is almost completely impenetrable is Force Field Gel.
+Only two known weaknesses exist: time and Mutant FFG (see below).
 This is a defence that only Rescueland has, though many have attempted to get some.
 NOTHING can get in OR out, effectively taking you out of the battle.
 Thus, many battleships only use this when they are damaged or a retreat is required.
 Another anomaly about them is that they behave like non-newtonian substances.
 The faster something hits the forcefield, the more energy is absorbed into the forcefield and not the object inside.

 #### The process of harvesting FFG